TheIconfactory/Tapestry/Documentation/API.md

   * method: `String` with the HTTP method for the request (default is "GET").
   * parameters: `String` with the parameters for HTML body of "POST" or "PUT" request.
 For example: "foo=1&bar=something" (default is null).
   * extraHeaders: `Dictionary` of `String` key/value pairs.
 They will be added to the request (default is null for no extra headers).
+  * fullResponse: `Boolean` which causes response to include status code, headers, and body text.

 Returns a `Promise` with a resolve handler with a String parameter and a reject handler with an Error parameter.
 The resolve handler’s string is:

 > **Note:** The `url` is assumed to be properly encoded.
 Use JavaScript’s `encodeURI`, if needed.